-\ Polar Seas and Regions, p.
-260-267.
+^{} Polar Seas and Regions, 3d edit. p.
+327-335.

-Sandwich Islands.
-They then steered north-eastward, and on the 7th of March, in latitude 441° north, came in sight of the American continent at the coast of New-Albion.
+In prosecution of this plan, on the 12th of July 1776.
+Cook sailed from Plymouth Sound in the Resolution, leaving instructions for the Discovery, the command of which was intrusted to Captain Charles Clerke, to join him at the Cape.
+From that place the two ships proceeded, in a course marked by important discoveries, through the Southern Hemisphere, by Van Diemen's Land.
+New Zealand.
+Otaheite and the Sandwich Islands.
+They then steered north-eastward, and on the 7th of March. in latitude 441° north, came in sight of the American continent at the coast of New Albion.
 Owing to unfavourable winds, which forced the ships to the south, it was the 29th before Cook anchored in Nootka Sound, where he was soon visited by thirty boats of the natives, carrying each from three to seven or eight persons, both men and women.
 At first none of the Americans would venture within either ship, and from the circumstance of their boats remaining at a short distance all night, as if on watch, it was evident they regarded the arrival of the strangers with much suspicion.
 A friendly intercourse, however, was soon established; and although theft, particularly of any iron utensil, was unscrupulously committed, they were pretty fair and honest in their mode of barter.
+"They were,"

-"They were," says Cook, "docile, courteous, and goodnatured ; but quick in resenting what they looked upon as an injury, and, like most other passionate people, as soon forgetting it.
-Their stature was rather below the common size of Europeans; and although at first, owing to the paint and grease which covered their skins, it was believed that they were of a copper complexion, it was afterward discovered that they were in reality a white people.
-They were well armed with pikes, some headed with bone and many with iron ; besides which they carried bows, slings, knives, and a short club, like the patow of the New-Zealanders; their arrows were barbed at the point, and the inner end feathered."
-A dispute occurred after the arrival of the English, between the inhabitants of the northern and southern coasts of the sound ; but a pacific treaty was concluded, and the event celebrated by a species of music, in which they bore alternate parts.
-"Their songs," says Captain Burney, who was himself present, "were given in turn, the party singing having their pikes erected.
+savs Cook. "docile. courteous, and good-natured : but quick in resenting what they looked upon as an iniurv. and. like most other passionate people, as soon forgetting it.
+Their stature was rather below the common size of Europeans; and although at first, owing to the paint and grease which covered their skins. it was believed that they were of a copper complexion, it was afterwards discovered that they were in reality a white people.
+They were well armed with pikes, some headed with bone and many with iron ; besides which they carried bows. slings. knives. and a short club, like the patow of the New Zealanders; their arrows were barbed at the point, and the inner end feathered."
+A dispute occurred after the arrival of the English, between the inhabitants of the northern and southern coasts of the sound; but a pacific treaty was concluded, and the event celebrated by a species of music, in which they bore alternate parts. " Their songs," says Captain Burney, who was himself present, " were given in turn, the party singing having their pikes erected.
 When the first finished they laid down their pikes, and the other party reared theirs.
-What they sang was composed of few notes, and as wild as could have been expected ; yet it was solemn and in unison, and, what I thought most extraordinary, they were all well in tune with each other.
-The words were at times given out by one man, as a parish-clerk gives out the first line of a psalm."\
+What they sung was composed of few notes, and as wild as could have been expected; yet it was solemn and in unison, and what I thought most extraordinary, they were all well in tune with each other.
+The words were at times given out by one man, as a parish-clerk gives out the first line of a psalm."